saultr/project_1_finding_lane_lines/writeup.md

 ![alt text][image3]

 #### e) Hough transform to find all the segments in the image.
 Parameters used: rho=2, theta=pi/180, threshold=10, min_line_length= 40, max_line_gap=20
+#### f) Merges the output of the Hough transform with the original image to represent the lines on it.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by introducing the following steps: